miyasajid19/library-management-system/README.md

-you need to have the student boooks and issued table for this programs to execute
+you need to have the student books and issued table for this programs to execute